Automating-GIS-processes/FEC/source/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Automating GIS processes -course for FEC-GIS 2017!
+Welcome to Automating GIS processes/ FEC 2017!
 =============================================================

 This course will introduce you the basics of programming and automatization of GIS-processes in the Python programming language.